 The antenna's are homebrew and optimized with MININEC and ANTENNA OPTIMIZER.

-We make use of Elecraft K2 and K3 transceivers, followed by legal power amplifiers.
+We make use of Elecraft K3 transceivers, followed by legal power amplifiers.
 This is 400 watts in Holland.

 Today our prime source of DX-info is coming from our own dx cluster PI4CC.